magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 (set! (.-onload js/window) init)
 ```

-Here we created the `modern-cljs.shopping` namespace and required
+Here we created the `modern-cljs.shopping` namespace and required the
 `domina.core` namespace, referring `by-id`, `value`, and
 `set-value!` into the current namespace.